Masked Wavelet Representation for Compact Neural Radiance Fields: Conclusion

 \section{Conclusion}

 We propose a compact representation for grid-based neural fields, enabled by a novel masking strategy and multi-level wavelet transform.
-We demonstrate that these two components made it possible to remove more than 95\% of grid parameters while preserving reconstruction quality.
+We demonstrate that these two components made it possible to remove more than 95\% of grid parameters without a significant loss of visual quality.
 With our proposed compression pipeline and the sparse wavelet coefficients, we achieved state-of-the-art performance under a memory budget of 2 MB.
 We believe we can reduce the size further with more sophisticated compression pipelines.

 Our proposed method is naturally constrained by the limitations of grid-based neural fields that are developed for bounded scenes or objects.
 We believe that expanding this grid-based representation to encompass unbounded or large scenes would be an intriguing direction, given that we can now compactly represent 3D objects with our proposed representation scheme.